rustomax/rust-iterators/README.md

 ## Itertools

-The [itertools crate](http://bluss.github.io/rust-itertools/doc/itertools/trait.Itertools.html) contains powerful additional iterator adapters.
+The [itertools crate](http://bluss.github.io/rust-itertools/doc/itertools/trait.Itertools.html) contains powerful additional iterator adaptors.
 Below are some examples.

 To use `itertools`, add the following to your `Cargo.toml`: